open-lms-open-source/content-access-s3/CONTRIBUTING.md

 # Contributing

-The documentation and examples in this repository are primarily intended for Blackboard to provide information to Blackboard Open LMS Enterprise clients.
+The documentation and examples in this repository are primarily intended for Open LMS to provide information to Open LMS Enterprise clients.
 However, we'll gratefully accept any pull requests that are considered generally useful for those clients.

 ## Issues

-Blackboard Open LMS Enterprise clients should submit support requests through Behind the Blackboard rather than submitting issues against this repository.
+Open LMS Enterprise clients should submit support requests through Zendesk rather than submitting issues against this repository.

 ## Opening a Pull Request